Wratheus/tracksu/README.md

-## Available for download in [Play Market ](https://play.google.com/store/apps/details?id=com.osutrack.osu_tracker&hl=ru&gl=US)

 <p align="left">
-osu!
-Track is Dart / Flutter Android app which visualises data provided by osu!
+Tracksu is Dart / Flutter Android app which visualises data provided by osu!
 API that could be useful for phone users.